collinsefe/python-send-mail/README.md

 # python-send-mail

-python code to send email
+A simple Python code to send email